trivelt/data-visualisation-in-django/README.md

 Then you can set `CSV_DATA_FILE` as `None` to operate on loaded data and and avoid updating them during each launch

+### Tests
+Some example unit tests are attached in the project.
+You can run them by executing the following command:

+    python3 manage.py test